ibm-cloud-docs/power-iaas/managing-spp.md

      |Add to a pool placement group|Select the checkbox if you want to deploy the SPP directly into an existing pool placement group. \n If the pool has the required affinity relation with other pools, the best practice is to deploy the pool directly into the placement group.
 You must create the pool placement group first.
 It prevents the pool from being deployed on a host that does not satisfy the affinity requirements, and having to move it later.|
     |Select machine type|Specify the machine type.
 For more information about hardware specifications, see [S922](https://www.ibm.com/downloads/cas/KQ4BOJ3N){: external}, and [E980 (Data centers other than Dallas and Washington)](http://www-01.ibm.com/support/docview.wss?uid=ssm1platformaix9080-M9S-vios-only){: external}.|
     |Reserved processing cores[^1]|[Off-premises]{: tag-blue} For {{site.data.keyword.powerSys_notm}}, the core-to-virtual core ratio is 1:1 by default. \n [On-premises]{: tag-red} For IBM {{site.data.keyword.powerSys_notm}} (On-premises), the minimum core-to-virtual core ratio is 1:20.
 The minimum entitled capacity must be 0.05 and can be incremented by 0.05.|
-     {: caption="Table 2.
-Creating a new SPP fields and descriptions" caption-side="bottom"}
+     {: caption="Creating a new SPP fields and descriptions" caption-side="bottom"}

     [^1]: The Reserved processing cores are the number of cores that are reserved for processing and must always be a whole number.